ZiggyCreatures/FusionCache/docs/DependencyInjection.md

 and so on.

-This approach is currently available for:
+This approach is currently available for these components:
 - logger
 - memory cache
 - distributed cache + serializer
 - backplane

+Of course you can mix these approach for the different components for example by using the registered logger, a specific memory cache via an instance, a backplane via a factory and so on.

-### ⚙️ Configure distributed cache
+### ⚙️ Distributed cache configuration

 A slightly particular case is the distributed cache, since it requires a serializer to do its job and there's a common case that we may want to ignore.